Ranulf de Blondeville, 6th Earl of Chester: Fifth Crusade

 In 1218, de Blondeville decided to honour the crusading vow he had made three years previously, and he journeyed eastwards.
 He met up with the counts of Nevers and La Marche in Genoa, accompanied by the earls of Derby, Arundel and Winchester.
 They then sailed on towards Egypt and the Nile.
 An icy winter in camp was followed by a burning summer which affected the morale of the crusaders greatly.

-During September 1219, the Sultan, wary of the conflict outside Damietta, offered the crusaders a startling bargain—Bethlehem, Nazareth, Jerusalem and central Palestine and Galilee, so long as the Crusaders gave up their war in Egypt.
-Earl Ranulph was one of many voices in support of taking the offer, and was supported by his English peers.
+During September 1219, the Sultan, wary of the conflict outside Damietta, offered the crusaders a startling bargain—Bethlehem, Nazareth, Jerusalem, and central Palestine and Galilee, so long as the Crusaders gave up their war in Egypt.
+Ranulf was one of many voices in support of taking the offer, and was supported by his English peers.

 However, Bishop Pelagius, the Patriarch of Jerusalem and the military orders would have none of it.
 They finally refused the offer and on 5 November they found the walls of Damietta poorly manned, so they attacked and secured the city.
 When winter came the army was smouldering with discontent.
-Earl Ranulf left Damietta in September 1220, with his fellow English earls, leaving behind an indecisive force under the command of Bishop Pelagius and the Military Orders.
+Ranulf left Damietta in September 1220, with his fellow English earls, leaving behind an indecisive force under the command of Bishop Pelagius and the Military Orders.
 Upon the crusade's failure, he returned to England to find his rival, William Marshal dead and the government in the hands of Hubert de Burgh.

 Final years

 From 1220 to 1224, tensions grew between government officials and old loyalists of King John.
 This flared into open conflict in the winter of 1223–4 when Ranulf among others briefly tried to resist de Burgh's policy of resumption of sheriffdoms and royal castles.
 Ranulf built Bolingbroke Castle near Spilsby in Lincolnshire around 1220, later the birthplace of King Henry IV, as well as Chartley Castle in Staffordshire, and Beeston Castle in Cheshire.
 Ranulf was briefly made castellan of Wallingford Castle.
 He made an alliance with Llywelyn the Great, whose daughter Elen married Ranulf's nephew and heir, John the Scot, in about 1222.

 De Blondeville's final years saw him acting as an elder statesman, witnessing the 1225 re-issue of Magna Carta, playing a prominent role in the dispute in 1227 over Forest Laws and, as a veteran, leading Henry III's army on the ill-fated Poitou expedition of 1230–1.
 He came to lead the campaign after the death of William Marshal (the younger).
 He showed vigour and made a thrust into Anjou, but by the end of June, the French had reached the Breton border.
 Ranulf concluded the campaign with a truce with the King of France for three years, to end in 1234.

-Earl Ranulf kept in sight his personal advantage.
-In 1220 some of his estates avoided carucage; in 1225 Aid was not levied in Cheshire; and in 1229 he successfully resisted the ecclesiastical tax collector.
+Ranulf kept in sight his personal advantage.
+In 1220 some of his estates avoided carucage; in 1225 aid was not levied in Cheshire; and in 1229 he successfully resisted the ecclesiastical tax collector.
 His only major failure, in old age, was not avoiding the 1232 levy of the fortieth on his lands.